-Etosha National Park Wildlife is more varied and exciting than any other game reserve in southern Africa.
+Etosha National Park Wildlife is more varied and exciting than any other game reserve in Northern Namibia.
 Dry winters and multiple watering holes combine to encourage a wealth of different species to cohabit in a natural environment.

 In total, there are 114 species of mammal and 340 species of bird in Etosha.
-Around a third of those birds are migratory and travel down from the north to inhabit Etosha during the rainy season.
-This is when the grasses and seeds are lush and food is plentiful and the watering holes are full.
+Around a third of those birds are migratory and travel down from the north to inhabit the Etosha Pan during the rainy season.
+This is when the grasses and seeds are lush food is plentiful and the watering holes are full.

 Etosha National Park Wildlife – Large Mammals

 If you have never been on a game reserve, prepare to have your mind blown.
 It is like walking into a National Geographic magazine.
-You will view a wide variety of animals including the popular zebra, giraffe, and elephants all relaxing around a watering hole.
+You will view a wide variety of animal sightings including the popular zebra, giraffe, rhino, common antelope, and elephants all relaxing around water holes.
 Often, you might spot a mass of brown in the distance and not realize until you get closer that it is a gathering of wildebeest.
 Not hundreds, but thousands of them, all flocking together as one huge community.

 Elephants travel in large herds and are regularly spotted.
 They might not be as big-tusked as you would expect, they rely on their tusks to dig down on the hunt for water during the dry season.